£12,000,000 Compensation in Midwifery Negligence Case

 No amount of compensation will be able to cover the pain and damage caused to both mother and son in this case.
 Our client’s son had the course of his life completely altered as a result of the mistakes these midwives made, when he would have likely had a healthy and fairly normal life otherwise.

-Overall, though, we were pleased with the outcome of the compensation claim, as was our client.
+Overall, though, we were pleased with the outcome of the birth injury claim, as was our client.
 The annual payments, we felt, would cover the cost of care for our client’s son, and the initial lump sum was a really good amount given the devastating events that took place during the birth.

 In addition, we felt that the overall amount of compensation we settled on adequately reflected the damage caused to our client’s son, and the effects it would have throughout his life.
 This case is a very sad and extreme example of what can happen when medical professionals like midwives make mistakes, and how massively it can affect the lives of the people involved.